theomoura/react-auth/README.md

 ## Description

-Simple authentication in ReactJS using Context and Hooks.
+Authentication in ReactJS using Context and Hooks.

-Redux for storing user details.
+- Redux for storing user details.

-Intercepting axios calls and adding token in header.
+- Intercepting axios calls and adding token in header.

+- Using Authenticated and Unauthenticated routes.